-Teaching English abroad is one of the most rewarding jobs you can do.
-Many teachers begin their Japan journey teaching in schools, but there is an excellent freelance teaching option in Japan which can be a huge bonus to teachers already settled here.
+Many English teachers begin their journey in Japan teaching in schools, but there is an excellent freelance teaching option which can be a huge bonus to teachers already settled here.

 By hiring a freelance teacher, students are able to skip the costly sign up fees of traditional language schools, as well as saving money on the hourly rate of lessons (think of the cut that usually goes to the school).

 The benefits for the teacher are many: the freedom of not having to wear a suit and being able to teacher wherever and whenever I like are couple of my favorites – not to mention the fact that teachers can charge more per hour (again, students are eliminating the cut that goes to the language school, and this gives a lot of room to charge more per hour than what a teacher at one of those schools is usually paid).

 There has never been a more demand for English teachers in Japan: along with an increase in demand from adult learners of English, more and more parents are seeking freelance teachers for their kids.

 But that doesn’t mean it’s easy to find work as a freelance teacher in Japan.
 There is fierce competition, and you will need to stand out from the crowd.

 However, the good news is it’s entirely possible to be your own boss and teach freely in Japan.
 I have been doing this for years: I charge JPY 5,000 per hour and have numerous happy students who I have been teaching for many years.

 In this article I will share some of my experience of freelance English teaching in Japan.